Parma Panthers: Recent team history

-2008 - After two exceptional seasons, the Panthers are forced to replace the stellar American duo of Souza-McIntyre.
+2008 - After two seasons, the Panthers replaced the American duo of Souza-McIntyre.
 To do so, the Panthers sign from Harvard University QB Danny Brown (later replaced by Thomas Zetts due to injury), WR Corey Mazza and RB/LB Ryan Tully.
 The Panther's season debut is against the Lions, the defending champions of Italy.
-The presence of John Grisham, brings excitement when he visits the Panthers, which brings a weekend of national notoriety since, Grisham is both an author and has links to television.
+The presence of John Grisham brings national notoriety since, Grisham is both an author and has links to television.
 After the first 3 games, the Panthers find themselves with a record of 1-2.
 With 7 consecutive victories, the Panthers fail to close in on the leaders and end the season in third place entering the play-offs.
 The semi-final sees the black-silver in a rematch against the Lions, and once again the ending is bitter.
 With the Panthers only a few minutes from victory, they see their chances at the final fade away.
-2008 is also the first time the Panthers participate in a European competition, unleashing a series of performances that make the case for them to punch their ticket into the final of the EFAF Cup.
-In the beautiful setting of Berlin, the Panthers lose to host Adler but are proud to have reached this historic milestone.
-Lastly, the season ends with a farewell to the historic Lanfranchi stadium, with the Panthers moving to the new XXV Aprile Stadium.
+2008 is also the first time the Panthers participate in a European competition, with a series of performances that make the case for them to be in the final of the EFAF Cup.
+In Berlin, the Panthers lose to host Adler but are proud to have reached this milestone.
+Lastly, the season ends with a farewell to the Lanfranchi stadium, with the Panthers moving to the new XXV Aprile Stadium.